antonebbage/typeguardkit/README.md

 A TypeScript module to help construct type assertion functions and type guards.

-The included functions can be used to create types and their assertion functions and guards from a single source definition.
+The included classes and functions can be used to create types and their assertion functions and guards from a single source definition.

 Type assertion functions and guards can be used to catch incompatible types entering your program due to data corruption, interfaces not being adhered to,